jgonzmoya/m_metatrader_5/README.md

 - macOS primary target, but should work anywhere Python and numpy are available.

 Dependencies are declared in setup.py and include:
-- numpy (imported directly by the module)
-- requests (declared as a setup dependency)
+- numpy (required for structured arrays and random number generation)

 ## Development